 The Cleveland Museum of Natural History is home to Balto, the famous canine hero of the 1925 Nome Serum Run, and the James A. Garfield Monument at Lakeview Cemetery, in which the US President and his wife are interred.
 The Cozad-Bates House, currently undergoing restoration, is the only pre-Civil war house remaining in the Circle.
 The East Cleveland Township Cemetery on E.118th is the final resting place for war heroes from every major war (VERIFY).

 When you’re done with all that find repose on a bench in Stephanie Tubbs Jones Community Plaza right next to a life-size statue in tribute to the late Congresswoman, located at E. 108th and East Blvd.

-Take Hessler Court (just off Bellflower) - Cleveland’s only surviving wood block street- on your way to the Barking Spider Tavern, a bar and live music venue that is possibly the Circle’s best-kept secret!Back to Day Trips
+Take Hessler Court (just off Bellflower) - Cleveland’s only surviving wood block street- on your way to the Cosmic Dave's Rock Club, a bar, sandwich shop, and live music venue.Back to Day Trips

 Signup Be the first to know about special events, openings, news and more!